 Enough silly animation to entertain the little ‘uns.
-A watchable, colourful sequel that fails to beat the original but just about gets away with it.
+A watchable and colourful sequel that failed to beat the original but just about got away with it.

 Here we join Blu (Jesse Eisenberg) and Jewel (Anne Hathaway), now complete with three loveable kids, as they trade the frantic festival city life of Rio de Janeiro for the wilds of the Amazon.
 As Blu tries to fit in, he goes beak-to-beak with the vengeful Nigel (Jermaine Clement), and meets his most fearsome adversary of all: his father-in-law, Eduardo (Andy Garcia).

-The animation is brilliantly detailed and very colourful, providing luscious landscapes which makes for great viewing.
-The story is hardly original but with likeable characters it just about gets away with it as everyone can relate to feeling the outsider or having to face their partner’s in-law or parent.
+The animation was brilliantly detailed and very colourful; providing luscious landscapes which made for great viewing.
+The story was hardly original but with likeable characters, it just about got away with it as everyone can relate to feeling the outsider or having to face their parents-in-law-to-be.

-Always hilarious with his “altered” Shakespearean soliloquies and parody song numbers ripping a number of movies, it was a shame that Nigel was not in it enough.
-It felt like he was forced into the subplot a little.
-Luckily so.
+A shame that he wasn’t in it enough.
+It felt like he was forced into the subplot a little BUT luckily so.

-His crew of misfits brought the odd laugh; the hyperactive poisonous frog with verbal diarrhea, the appropriately named Gabi (brilliantly voiced by Kristin Chenoweth – Pushing Daisies) and the silent Charlie Chaplinesque ant eater.
-Gabi’s infatuation with Nigel and song number, “Poisonous Love” was funny, if incredibly corny.
+His crew of misfits brought the odd laugh; the hyperactive poisonous frog with verbal diarrhea, the appropriately named Gabi (brilliantly voiced by Pushing Daisies’ Kristin Chenoweth) and the Charlie Chaplinesque ant eater.
+Gabi’s infatuation with Nigel and “Poisonous Love”song number was funny, if incredibly corny.

-Not bad.
-Enough to keep the little ‘uns entertained for 90 minutes.
-If adults can get past the usual predictable guff then there’s just about enough to keep you giggling an’ all but hardly groundbreaking or outstanding.
+R2 was cheesy and entertaining enough to keep the little ‘uns quiet for 90 minutes.
+If adults can get past the usual predictable guff then there’s just about enough to keep you giggling but hardly groundbreaking.